 Nerve blocks, Dorsal Root Ganglion Block and Epidural injections can be considered based on the pain severity and the site involved.
 These procedures involve injection of local anaesthetic and steroids to reduce the pain and sensitivity of the nerves.
 They are generally performed as a day case using x-ray or ultrasound guidance with no requirement for overnight hospital stay.
 In severe acute cases however hospital stay may be required if continuous epidural drugs are administered to control the pain.

 Sympathetic nerve blocks including stellate ganglion block are used for severe uncontrolled pain.
 Initially a diagnostic block is performed to assess if these special nerves (called the sympathetic nerves) are involved in transmitting the pain signals to the brain.
 These nerves do not carry pain signals normally but can get involved in chronic pain conditions.
 If the response to the diagnostic block is positive then other ways of prolonging the effect can be considered.
-Depending on the duration of the effect, these blocks and hence they may need to be repeated.
+Depending on the duration of the effect, these blocks may need to be repeated.